Explore the Axion Dark Matter through the Radio Signals from Magnetic White Dwarf Stars: Introduction

 Based on the possible couplings between axion and the electromagnetic sector, a number of experiments have been set up to search for axion DM signals.
 These interactions predict two different phenomena: (1) the conversion between an axion particle and a photon under magnetic fields (so-called Primakoff effect \cite{Pirmakoff:1951pj}), e.g. axion helioscope \cite{1705.02290,1401.3233}, "light shining through a wall" experiments \cite{1004.1313,1302.5647}, and so on; (2) the photon birefringence under axion background \cite{1802.07273,1805.11753,1809.01656,1811.03525,2008.13662,2003.11015}.
 In this paper we focus on the former phenomenon.

-The compact stars, e.g. magnetic white dwarf stars (MWDs) and neutron stars, are very promising probes to search for the axion DM, since these stars host strong magnetic fields, in which the axion can be converted into detectable photon signals.
-For example, there are studies in the literature using the X-ray observations of MWDs to detect the star-born axions \cite{1903.05088} and detecting the radio signals from axion DM conversion in the magnetospheres of neutron stars \cite{0711.1264,1804.03145,1803.08230,2008.01877,2011.05378}.
+The compact stars, e.g. magnetic white dwarf stars (MWDs) and neutron stars (NSs), are very promising probes to search for the axion DM, since these stars host strong magnetic fields, in which the axion can be converted into detectable photon signals.
+For example, there are studies in the literature using the X-ray observations of MWDs to detect the star-born axions \cite{1903.05088} and detecting the radio signals from axion DM conversion in the magnetospheres of NSs \cite{0711.1264,1804.03145,1803.08230,2008.01877,2011.05378,2004.06486}.
+However, the researches on the conversion of axion DM in magnetospheres of the MWDs have not been studied so far.
+Although the magnetic fields of the MWDs are usually weaker than NSs, they have the larger geometrical sizes.
+In addition, there are several MWDs near the earth with the distances smaller than 50 pc which also gives them an advantage for detection.

 In this work we focus on the signals of axion DM from MWDs whose magnetic fields are at order of $10^7\sim 10^8$ G. With such a strong magnetic field, the axion DM may be converted into photons within the coronae of these MWDs.
-With the number density of plasma at the base of the MWD corona $\sim 10^{10}~\text{cm}^{-3}$, the effective photon mass $m_{\gamma}$ in the corona is $\sim \mu\text{eV}$, which corresponds to a frequency of $\sim$ GHz.
-This means that the axion DM with mass of $m_a \sim \mu\text{eV}$ could fulfill the resonant conversion condition $m_a \sim m_{\gamma}$ and thus the conversion probability can be enhanced greatly.
-The frequency of the corresponding signal happens to be in the sensitive region of the terrestrial radio telescopes, such as the Square Kilometer Array (SKA) that partially covers the $50 \sim 1050 ~\text{MHz}$ frequency band \cite{ska}.
+In particular, when the axion mass $m_a$ is equal to the plasma frequency $\omega_p$, conversion probability can be enhanced greatly (called resonant conversion).
+With the number density of plasma at the base of the MWD corona $ n_e \sim 10^{10}~\text{cm}^{-3}$, we have $\omega_p = \sqrt{4\pi \alpha_\text{em} n_e/m_e} \sim \mu\text{eV}$, which corresponds to a frequency of $\sim$ GHz.
+Interestingly, this frequency happens to be in the sensitive region of the terrestrial radio telescopes, such as the Square Kilometer Array (SKA) that covers the $50 \sim 13800 ~\text{MHz}$ frequency band \cite{ska}.
 Therefore, we propose to use the radio telescopes to search for the axion DM in this mass range.
-Thus proposal can be regarded as a good supplement to the other axion detection experiment, such as ADMX \cite{PhysRevD.64.092003,PhysRevLett.104.041301,1405.3685} and CAST \cite{1705.02290,1307.1985,1503.00610}.
+This proposal can be regarded as a good supplement to the other axion detection experiment, such as ADMX \cite{PhysRevD.64.092003,PhysRevLett.104.041301,1405.3685} and CAST \cite{1705.02290,1307.1985,1503.00610}.

 This paper is outlined as follows.
 In Sec. \ref{structure_WD} we introduce the distribution of plasma density in the coronae of the MWDs and their magnetic field structure.
 In Sec. \ref{conversion} we give a brief calculation of axion-photon conversion probability in the magnetic fields of MWDs.
 In Sec. \ref{radioflux} we calculate the radio flux density of some MWDs candidates as well as the constraints on the axion-photon coupling strength $g_{a\gamma}$ at the SKA.
 Conclusions and further discussions are given in Sec. \ref{conclusions}.